 Benefits & drawbacks of buy & hold investing

-Once you have determined if you are financially able to become a landlord, it is important to evaluate this investment strategy from various angles.
+Once you have determined if you are financially able to obtain a buy and hold proeprty, it is important to evaluate this investment strategy from various angles.

 Some of the benefits of buy and hold real estate investing include:

-- Appreciation: Well-located properties tend to increase in value over time.
+- Appreciation: Well-located investment properties tend to increase in value over time.

-- Stable monthly cash flow: Receive a monthly rent check.
+- Stable monthly cash flow: Receive monthly rental income.

-- Tax deductions: Deduct your interest rate, utilities, operating expenses, maintenance and repairs, and more.
+- Several Tax Benefits: Deduct your interest rate, utilities, operating expenses, maintenance and repairs, and more.

 Some of the drawbacks of investing in buy hold real estate include: